 Unrealized gains and losses are excluded from earnings and reported as a separate component of stockholders' equity, net of deferred income taxes for available-for-sale investments.
-The convertible bond in which the Company has invested, which is classified as available-for-sale, contains an embedded conversion feature which is bifurcated from the bond.
-The change in the fair value of the embedded conversion feature is recorded in other income in the income statement.
+The convertible bond in which the Company had invested, which was classified as available-for-sale, contained an embedded conversion feature which was bifurcated from the bond.
+The change in the fair value of the embedded conversion feature was recorded in other income in the income statement.